 Mrs. Bennett chuckled, swiping the pad of her finger under her eyes.
 "You're a good boy," she spoke with benevolence.
 "How about I fix you some dinner, then we'll go take a look at the situation next door?"

 I nodded.
 "Yes, ma'am."

-I read through one of Mrs. Bennet's son's books while I waited for dinner to cook.
+I read through one of Charlie's books while waiting for dinner to cook.
 The mouthwatering scent of fried bacon wafted past my nose, causing my mouth to salivate.
 A little while later, she brought in a plate full of waffles, bacon, and eggs.